akaFelixAB/minhttpd/README.md

 ```

 ## What to expect ⚠️
 - The server accepts TCP connections on port `8080`.
-It reads bytes from the client and prints them to stdout prefixed with `recieved: ` (note: spelling comes from source).
+It reads bytes from the client and prints them to stdout prefixed with `received: ` (note: spelling comes from source).
 - This is not a full HTTP implementation — it's a minimal educational echo-server.

 ## Files of interest 📁